mwlussier/Navigation-Udacity/Report.md

 The model architecture is three fully connected layers.
 The two first hidden layers are followed by a rectifier nonlinearity (max(0, x)).

 ![alt text](https://github.com/mwlussier/Navigation-Udacity/blob/master/images/ddqn.PNG)

+## Future Work

+While both implemented algorithms work and seem to give great result, it could be interesting to implement both prioritized experience replay and dueling network architectures.
+There is also multi-step bootstrap targets, distributional DQN, noisy DQN and the combination of all six methods corresponding to the Rainbow approach.